Dr. Anne Boyle

 B.A.: Wilkes College

-WGS 221: Introduction to Women’s and Gender Studies
+WGS 221: Introduction to Women’s, Gender, and Sexuality Studies

 19th and 20th Century American Literature